On linear convergence of two decentralized algorithms: Introduction

 The linear convergence of EXTRA requires additional conditions on the functions.
 There are mainly three types of conditions used in the literature: the strong convexity of $\bar f$ (and some weaker variants)~\cite{Shi2015}, the strong convexity of each $f_i$ (and some weaker variants)~\cite{li2017aprimal}, and the strong convexity of one function $f_i$~\cite{yuan2018exact2}.
 Note that the condition on $\bar f$ is much weaker than the other two; there are cases where $\bar f$ is strongly convex but none of $f_i$'s is.
 E.g., $f_{i}=\|e_{i}^{T}x\|^{2}_{2}$ for $p=n>1$, where $e_{i}$ is the vector whose $i$th component is $1$ and all other components are $0$.
 If $\bar f$ is (restricted) strongly convex with parameter $\mu_{\bar f}$, the linear convergence of EXTRA is shown when $\alpha \in (0,{\mu_{\bar f}(1+\lambda_{\min}(\vW))\over L^2})$ in~\cite{Shi2015}.
 The upper bound for the stepsize is very conservative, and the better performance with a larger stepsize was shown numerically in~\cite{Shi2015} without proof.
-If each $f_i$ is strongly convex with parameter $\mu$, the linear convergence is shown when $\alpha \in (0,{1+\lambda_{\min}(\vW)\over L+\mu})$ and $\alpha \in (0,{5+3\lambda_{\min}(\vW)\over 4L})$ in~\cite{alghunaim2019linearly} and~\cite{li2017aprimal}, respectively.
-One contribution of this paper to show the linear convergence of EXTRA under the condition of $\bar f$ and $\alpha \in (0,{5+3\lambda_{\min}(\vW)\over 4L})$.
+If each $f_i$ is strongly convex with parameter $\mu$, the linear convergence is shown when $\alpha \in \left(0,{1+\lambda_{\min}(\vW)\over L+\mu}\right)$ and $\alpha \in \left(0,{5+3\lambda_{\min}(\vW)\over 4L}\right)$ in~\cite{alghunaim2019linearly} and~\cite{li2017aprimal}, respectively.
+One contribution of this paper is to show the linear convergence of EXTRA under the (restricted) strong convexity of $\bar f$ and $\alpha \in \left(0,{5+3\lambda_{\min}(\vW)\over 4L}\right)$.

-The algorithm NIDS (Network InDepenment Stepsize) was proposed in~\cite{li2017decentralized}.
+The algorithm NIDS (Network InDependent Stepsize) was proposed in~\cite{li2019decentralized}.
 Though there is a small difference from EXTRA, NIDS can choose a stepsize that does not depend on the mixing matrices.
-The convergence of NIDS is shown when $\vI\succcurlyeq \vW \succ -\vI$.
-The result for linear convergence requires the strong convexity of $\vf(\vx)$.
-Another contribution of this paper is the linear convergence of NIDS under the (restricted) strong convexity of $\bar f(x)$ and relaxed mixing matrices with $\lambda_{\min}(\vW)>-5/3$.
+The linear convergence of NIDS in~\cite{li2019decentralized} requires $\vI\succcurlyeq \vW \succ -\vI$ and strong convexity of $\vf(\vx)$.
+In this paper, we relax this condition for linear convergence to (restricted) strong convexity of $\bar f(x)$ and the relaxed mixing matrices with $\vI\succcurlyeq \vW \succ -(5/3)\vI$.